ziyoung/better-wilcom-docs/wilcom-docs/Automatic/vectors/Color_vectors.md

 ![VectorObjectsColoringPatternFill.png](assets/VectorObjectsColoringPatternFill.png)

-7To fill the selected object with a bitmap – e.g. a fabric texture – select the Bitmap Fill icon and click the Load button to insert an image file via the Open dialog.
+7. To fill the selected object with a bitmap – e.g. a fabric texture – select the Bitmap Fill icon and click the Load button to insert an image file via the Open dialog.

 ![VectorObjectsColoringBitmapFill.png](assets/VectorObjectsColoringBitmapFill.png)